jingtianIS/old_page/index.md

 layout: about
 title:  Hi there!
 This is Shengye Wan.
 description: >
-  This page provides the simplest version of me :)
+  This page provides the simplest version of Shengye.
 cover:  true
 ---